usnistgov/SAMURAI/docs/analysis/processing_the_data.rst

    :lines: 50-82
    :linenos:

-Plotting the data again for :code:`2-13-2019/aperture_0` we can plot the result as magntiude vs azimuth angle in degrees at the first frequency point.
+Plotting the data again for :code:`2-13-2019/aperture_0` we can plot the result as magnitude vs azimuth angle in degrees at the first frequency point.

 **Beamformed Result**